-- If facilitating virtually or digitally, create a shared tracker on your program platform where youth can update, share and see each other's progress. - If facilitating in person, have youth partner up, roll their own cube, and challenge their partner to the activity. - Have youth set their own goals.
+- If facilitating virtually or digitally, create a shared tracker on your program platform where youth can update, share and see each other's progress. - Have youth set their own goals.
 Some youth may aim for 1 roll a day and others may aim for more. - Give out small prizes for youth who met the goals they set for themselves.